Chapter 3301-83 Pupil Transportation

 (a) More than six points during the past two years;

-(b) A conviction of driving while under the influence of alcohol and/or a controlled substance during the past six years;
+(b) A conviction of driving while under the influence of alcohol and/or a controlled substance during the past ten years;

-(d) Any railroad crossing violation during the past year.
+(d) Any railroad crossing violation during the past year as evidenced by a conviction, video, or a report by a railroad official.

 (4) Being licensed as a school bus operator.

-(5) Holding school bus driver certification by a city or exempted village superintendent or by a county educational service center or county board of mental retardation and developmental disabilities, head start program administrator, or non-public administrator.
+(5) Holding school bus driver certification by a city or exempted village superintendent, a community school superintendent, a county educational service center, county board of developmental disabilities, head start program administrator, non-public administrator, or contractor.

 (7) Physical capability of safely and appropriately lifting and managing preschool and special needs children when necessary.